-TMO Pest and Weed Management recommend a full perimeter treatment, this is designed to protect the whole building.
+Chemical termite barrier treatments in Perth stop termites from entering the building, and TMO Pest and Weed Management recommend a full perimeter termite treatment, as this is designed to protect the whole building.

 - Bifenthrin Treatment is a repellent chemical, we offer a 5-year warranty with this option.